Team-Resourceful/ResourcefulBees/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''

 ---
-If this is about a specific bee please report to the pack dev as we do not create bees we just give tools to packdevs.
+If this is about a specific bee please report to the pack dev as we do not create bees we just give tools to pack devs.
+If you do report a "bug" that is about a specific bee or set of bees it will be instantly closed due to it most likely being an issue with the bees that pack devs added themself and not our code.
 **Describe the bug**
 A clear and concise description of what the bug is.